Montague Phillips (chemist)

 Montague Alexander Phillips (1 December 1902 - 12 October 1972) was an English industrial chemist and chemical engineer.

-He is notable for the synthesis of the drug sulphapyridine in 1937, while working as a research chemist at May & Baker, Dagenham, Essex.
-Sulphapyridine (also known as sulfapyridine, T693, M&B 693 and Dagenan) was an early antimicrobial/antibiotic and the first effective treatment for pneumonia, meningitis and various other bacterial infections of humans and animals.
-As such, it saved many tens of thousands of lives globally in the years before penicillin and other antibiotics became generally available.
+He is notable for synthesising the drug Sulphapyridine in 1937, while working as a research chemist at May & Baker, Dagenham, Essex.
+Sulphapyridine (also known as sulfapyridine, T693, M&B 693 and Dagenan) was an early antimicrobial and antibiotic, and the first effective treatment for pneumonia, meningitis and various other bacterial infections of humans and animals.
+As such, it saved tens of thousands of lives globally in the years before penicillin and other antibiotics became generally available.

 In the 1960s, Phillips was a key whistleblower in the thalidomide scandal.